grdw/lorikeet/_posts/2018-01-20-johnny-almond-music-machine-patent-pending.md

   enjoy the individual saxephone pieces that follow that much.
 The second track - 'Before Dawn' - has that same issue.
 The mixing revolves around the saxephone which makes all the other instrumentation less prominent.
-Luckily, the track that follows is much densely layered, which is mainly due to the absence of the alto sax.
+Luckily, the track that comes after is much densely layered, which is mainly due to the absence of the alto sax.
   Also, 'Voodoo Forest' has a really experimental and minimalistic use of drums and rhythm, sounding almost similar to a field recording from African regions.
 Then follows 'Solar Level' which almost completely obliterates that idea with a very typical funk track.
-In comparison to the previous track I find this to sounding a little bland.
-I've yet to decide if this is a bold move or something which just wasn't that smartly picked in the order of the tracklisting.
+In comparison to the previous track I find this to sound a little bland.
+I've yet to decide if this has been a bold move or something which just wasn't that smartly picked in the order of the tracklisting.
 </p>